sharvil10/Remote/README.md

 # Remote
-Remote PC Administration made in JAVA as part of the OOP subject
+Remote PC Administration made in JAVA as part of the OOP course

-### DISCLAIMER: This application sends screenshots periodically and is not optimized like other Remote PC Administration application so make sure you have a better internet connection.
+### DISCLAIMER: This application sends screenshots periodically and is not optimized like other Remote PC Administration applications so make sure you have a better internet connection.

 1. Compile both Server.java and Client.java